webscout-io/site/README.md

 This value is a [perceptual hash](https://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html) of the screenshot that our bot captured of the searched URL.
 A perceptual hash, often abbreviated as "pHash," is a type of algorithm designed to produce a hash value of digital media files (most commonly images and videos) in a way that reflects the content's perceptual features.
 This means that (closely) similar looking media files will produce  identical hash values, even if there are minor variations in the files due to compression, resizing, or other forms of mild distortion.
 Our implementation uses [this library](https://pkg.go.dev/github.com/corona10/goimagehash#section-readme) which adopts the implementation described in the article linked above.

 ### Inline Resources
+This section displays information about the searched URL's inline resources.

 An inline resource on a webpage refers to any content that is directly embedded or included within the HTML document, as opposed to being loaded from an external file through a link.
 These resources can be part of the HTML structure itself or included through specific tags that reference external sources but are treated as an integral part of the page's content.
 The code snippet you provided is designed to scan an HTML document and identify various types of inline resources by examining the HTML nodes and their attributes.

 _Type_